Second law on the status of Jews: Context

 This statute was part of a series of laws against Jews and foreigners passed between 1938 and 1944.
 Between July 1940 and August 1944, the Vichy government produced 143 laws and regulatory acts relating to the condition of Jews.
 The first definition of the term "Jewish race", logically imperfect, was enacted under the government of Pierre Laval on 3 October 1940 by the law on the status of Jews.
-The second statut refined this definition: A person, regardless of current religious affiliation, who is descended from at least three grandparents of the Jewish race, or from just two if his or her spouse descends from two grandparents of the Jewish race.
+The second statute refined this definition: A person, regardless of current religious affiliation, who is descended from at least three grandparents of the Jewish race, or from just two if his or her spouse descends from two grandparents of the Jewish race.

-A grandparent who practiced the Jewish religion is considered to have been of the Jewish race It also allowed only one means of establishing non - Jewishness," Robert Paxton and Michael Martus noted, "proof of adherence to one of the other confessions recognized by the state before the law of 9 December 1905," which abolished ties between the church and the state.
+A grandparent who practiced the Jewish religion is considered to have been of the Jewish race It also allowed only one means of establishing non-Jewishness, Robert Paxton and Michael Martus noted, "proof of adherence to one of the other confessions recognized by the state before the law of 9 December 1905," which abolished ties between the church and the state.

 "Returning France to the French" meant excluding French Jews "from medical and legal professions, from owning property and operating businesses, from education, from the movie industry and the media and all other aspects of society, culture, politics and the economy where their alleged power and influence by definition threatened or had already undermined the power and influence of "true Frenchmen."

 The two successive statutes were in effect during the occupation, mainly from April 1942 onwards.
 The allocation of resources to the Commissariat-General for Jewish Affairs implemented a corporatist and "racial" antisemitic policy within the framework of the Révolution nationale.
 They subsequently served as the legal basis for the collaboration of the French police in the deportation of Jews from Europe, North Africa, and the Levant.